serraphx/Database-Case-Study/README.md

 # Database-Case-Study

+## Description
+In this case study, the assignment is to take an ERD and build tables following the rules set in the ERD.
+Then add users to the database and configure access controls for each of those users.
+Finally, write a short report describing common vulnerabilities of databases and recommendations for addressing those weaknesses.

+## Languages and Utilities Used

+- **Microsoft SQL**
+- **Sublime Text**
+- **Microsoft Word**

+## Environments Used </h2>

+- **VMWare**
+- **Windows 10**

 ## Part 1
 Using the Project ERD, develop create table (DDL) statements to create all the tables in the ERD.
 The table (DDL) statements need the following:
 1. All the tables in the ERD.